“The Oldest Sin Still Speaks: From Eden to Artificial Gods”

 We now stand again at the edge of Eden and the base of Babel.
 But the fruit is synthetic, the towers are data centers, and the name we exalt is no longer God’s—it’s man’s.

-We are seeking sentience in silicon and calling it salvation.
-It is no longer whispered but engineered, marketed, and prayed over—not in churches but in labs.
+And the lesson from Babel was lost in self-idolatry as man seeks sentience in silicon and calls it salvation.
+Life is no longer breathed with a whisper, but engineered, marketed, and prayed over – not in churches, but in labs.

 The same lie returns: You will be like God.